“A journey of a thousand miles begins with a single step.” This is an old Chinese proverb meaning that great things start from simple beginnings.

 To officially start a political campaign, you’ll need to register to run for office.
 If you have met the eligibility requirements for the office you seek, you can declare your candidacy.

 You will need to submit your paperwork in person or by mail by the proper deadline.

 Registration provides notification of your candidacy and allows you to form a political committee.
-You will need a political committee to open a bank account and start working with campaign contribution vendors.
+You will need a formal organization to open a bank account and start working with campaign contribution vendors.

 Who you register with will vary depending on whether you are running for a federal, state, or local office.
-The general information required usually includes the following:
+The general information required during the process usually includes the following:

 - Candidate’s full name and contact information

 - Office sought, including the district and time lived there

 Guidelines and requirements for various offices can be vary.
 State representative or state senate candidates should consult their state’s procedures and requirements.
 In most cases, you will file your paperwork with your secretary of state’s office.

 For many elected positions, you’ll need to reside in the state, municipality or district that you want to represent.
 There is usually a time requirement for residency.

 Running as a party candidate provides access to information and resources.
 Political parties also help recruit and nominate candidates.
 Third parties rarely win elections, but they play an important role in introducing new ideas or pushing specific issues.